kwancarl/acl2-jolt/README.md

 ./compare-subtables.sh
 ```

 Run the following script to validate the instructions.
-This ensures that the expected instruction semantics are the same between Rust and ACL2, for certain specified inputs (see `print-instructions.lisp` for details).
+This ensures that the instruction implementations in Rust and ACL2 produce the same results for a number of fuzzing inputs (see `print-instructions.lisp` for details).
 ```
 ./compare-instructions.sh
 ```